 Another useful tip from Misty from Worthy of Our Calling was to

 'keep the toddler's schedule exactly the same.
 It helped that I had a pretty easy delivery with #2 and so we just kept on.
 We came home on a Sunday from the hospital.
 Tuesday morning my oldest went to preschool like normal.
 We went to the harvest festival at our church on Halloween on day 5.
 She got to do the things she was looking forward to.
 We kept naps, snacks, everything the same.
 Sometimes that meant #2 got to sit in the swing, which we rarely used for our first, but he lived and we survived those early months...'

 Michelle from Be the Fun Mom! says

-Also, Check out this cute earflap beanie pattern:
+Also, check out this cute earflap beanie pattern in my shop:

 An excellent choice for everyone who has children and would love to see their ears protected in the fresh fall (or spring) wind.